fusillicode/amr-shortcode-any-widget/readme.txt

 Contributors: anmari
 Tags: shortcode, widget, page, templates, page template Tested up to: 3.8.1
-Version: 2
+Version: 2.1
-Stable tag: 1.8
+Stable tag: trunk

 == Description ==
-This simple 'utility' plugin allows one to have any widget used in a page shortcode in any theme - no need to use the hybrid theme or create a special template.
+Insert widgets or a widget area into a page.
+Works by creating an extra sidebar/widget area that you can use to store the widgets settings.
+Plugin will then call that widget instance from the do_widget shortcode, or that sidebar from the do_wdget_area shortcode.
 You could use the query posts widget in the page to create a archive within a page, or the rss widget to list feed content from other sites.
 For more details see [anmari.com](http://webdesign.anmari.com/category/plugins/shortcode-any-widget/)

 1. Test your chosen widget works in a normal sidebar or widget area first.
 2. Then Activate this plugin